Azure/azure-powershell/src/VoiceServices/docs/New-AzVoiceServicesCommunicationsGatewayServiceRegionObject.md

 Accept wildcard characters: False
 ```

-### -SubscriptionId
+### -PrimaryRegionEsrpAddress
-The ID of the target subscription.
+IP address to use to contact the ESRP from this region.

 ```yaml
 Type: System.String[]